 The default line length is 32 but can be adjusted as needed.

 Ask your stenograph operator to send captions data to the StreamText service.
 Start the StreamText event.
-A CC icon will show up on the preview player upper right corner.
+Go back to the Videolinq channel preview player and confirm you see an CC icon in the upper right corner.
 Enable captions to see them on the preview player.